-As 95% of people own mobile phones and SMS does not need an Internet connection, businesses can make the most of this technology.
-As our SMS marketing statistics show, SMS is indeed increasingly becoming a core feature of mobile marketing software.
+As 95% of people own mobile phones and short messaging system (SMS) does not need an Internet connection, businesses are bound to make the most of these technologies.
+SMS marketing statistics show SMS is indeed increasingly becoming a core feature of mobile marketing software.

 In this SMS marketing research, we’ll look into SMS marketing market size, the effectiveness of SMS with consumers, how businesses use SMS, and what the future holds for text marketing.

-After you read this article, you just might consider boosting your other channels with SMS marketing.
-One thing is for sure, you’ll see SMS in a whole new light.
+After you’re done with this reading, you just might consider boosting your other channels with SMS marketing.
+One thing is for sure; you’ll see SMS in a whole new light.

 Since the first text message was sent in 1992, SMS has remained largely the same – short (160 characters) and straightforward.
 This simplicity has driven its massive use, adoption, and staying power.
 How are developments in the texting landscape?
 Let’s find out.

-- In 1995, the average American user sent 0.4 texts per month.
-As phones and networks became more advanced and texting could be done between networks, SMS usage increased.
-By 2000, the average number of text messages sent in the U.S. grew to 35 per person each month.
-(Mashable)
+In 1995, the average American user sent 0.4 texts per month.
+As phones and networks became more advanced, and texting could be done between networks, SMS usage increased.
+By 2000, the average number of text messages sent in the US grew to 35 per person each month.

-- By 2007, texting hits 1 billion daily messages and becomes the most widely used form of communication, overtaking phone calls.
-(Hackernoon)
+By 2007, texting hit 1 billion daily messages and became the most widely used form of communication, overtaking phone calls.

 No exact SMS usage can be arrived at because data from mobile carriers are hard to get.
-There is also now heavy usage of WhatsApp, Messenger, Snapchat and similar text messaging apps.
-However, putting together available figures for SMS and in-app and we’re looking at an estimated 145 billion messages sent each day around the world.
-(Text Request)
+There is also now heavy usage of WhatsApp, Messenger, Snapchat, and similar text messaging apps.
+However, put together available figures for SMS and in-app, and we’re looking at an estimated 145 billion messages sent each day around the world.

 Demographics & Usage

-- In comparison, adults have preferred texting as the top form of communication for at least six years now.
-(Text Request)
+In comparison, adults have preferred texting as the top form of communication for at least six years now.

-- American adults in 2018 on average sent and received 32 texts per day.
-Considering there are 250 million U.S. adults, the total adds up to 18 billion texts per day, 541 billion texts each month, and 6.5 trillion texts every year.
-(Text Request)
+American adults in 2018, on average, sent and received 32 texts per day.
+Considering there are 250 million US adults, the total adds up to 18 billion texts per day, 541 billion texts each month, and 6.5 trillion texts every year.

 Text is the single most used feature of a smartphone.
 In fact, 97% of all smartphone users have texted within the last week.
 Despite mobile devices taking up the majority of web traffic, people text more than they use the Internet.
-(Text Request)

-- 59% of U.S. adults say they have used their cellphone to call or text someone while inside a store to discuss purchases they’re planning to make.
-(Pew Research Center)
+59% of US adults say they have used their cellphones to call or text someone while inside a store to discuss purchases they’re planning to make.

-- 96% of adults in the U.S. own a “cell-phone” of some kind.
+96% of adults in the US own a “cell-phone” of some kind.
 But 15% of the American population does not have internet connection via a smartphone and has access only to basic SMS services.
 That’s roughly 52.5 million Americans that can only be reached by text messaging.
-(Apifonica)

-- On a global scale, 5 billion people own a cell-phone of some kind and 2.29 billion can be reached through SMS/cellular and not via the Internet.
-(Apifonica)
+On a global scale, 5 billion people own a cell-phone of some kind, and 2.29 billion can be reached through SMS/cellular and not via the Internet.